Skip to content

 This sounds like a lot, we know, but sorority membership is worth it.
 We promise.
 Good luck!

 Ready for the next step?
-Head back to the Sorority Recruitment Guide to keep going.
+Head back to our Sorority Recruitment Guide to keep going.